Affiliates' Charter Details

 6. Encouraging values-based living (VbL);

 Values-based living happens when individuals and organisations decide to use positive human values as their ethical compass.
 They appreciate the challenges that this brings but do not shy away from making ethical decisions based on their values.
-Key to values-based living is the desire to live altruistically, for the benefit of the your self, others and the world.
+Key to values-based living is the desire to live altruistically, for the benefit of yourself, others and the world.

 7. Maintain wellbeing and resilience